cfjedimaster/eleventy-blog-guide/guide.md

 {% endfor %}
 ```

 Again, just the front matter change and then the addition of the `niceDate` filter.
 Congratulations, you've already made most of the site look nicer!

+### Creating the Post Layout

-The last thing to do our posts.
+The next thing to do is our posts.
 Since posts are a bit special, it makes sense to give them their own layout.
 Eleventy supports layout chaining which means we can have one layout include another.
 In the `_includes` folder, add a new layout named `post.liquid`:

 ```html
 ---